-Most modern machine tools are using on board probing systems.
+Modern machine tools are using on board probing systems.
 These systems require an on board probe characterizing monument for top performance.
-In some cases, the user chooses to rigidly mount the probe characterizing sphere more or less permanently on the machine tool table.
+In many cases, the user chooses to rigidly mount the probe characterizing sphere more or less permanently on the machine tool table.
 This is usually done with a threaded fastener in the Probe Sphere Base and a Tee Nut in the table.

 We offer a wide variety of probe characterizing spheres for on board applications.
 This starts with the “Runt”, our part number PM-PB-B75-R. This device is designed to be as short as possible.
 It has a one and one quarter inch (1.25”) [31.75mm)] diameter base, and an overall height of only 2.09” (53.08mm).